vbhat1976/terraform-workshop/exercises/03/README.md

 Destroy complete!
 Resources: 1 destroyed.
 ```

-You'l notice that the destroy process if very similar to apply, just the other way around!
+You'll notice that the destroy process if very similar to apply, just the other way around!
 And it also requires
 confirmation, which is a good thing.